Image: DOC

 Banding

-You'll see us band the chicks in either July or August, when their legs are near their adult size and there is still plenty of time before they depart.
-Some chicks are nested closely together and when they move around, we need to identify who’s who!
+You will see us band the chicks in either July or August, when their legs are near their adult size and there is still a month before they depart.
+Chicks whose nests are close together and when they move around need to identify be identified accurately.

 Chicks get an individually numbered stainless-steel band on their left leg and, some years, a coloured plastic band on their right leg.
 These bands fit around the leg and is a bit like wearing a loose watch for the bird.
 The coloured band has two purposes: